Hello and Thanks for clicking on our Volunteer Page.

 - September 10th: 12:00 noon, Pick up date for Vans @ Driving Force on Barlow Trail NW.
 Medic volunteers pick up the MTC between 10-11:00am at Balzac.
 Directions to follow.

-- September 10th: 1:00pm drive vans to Wellspring to load supplies and mount magnetic signs@ parking lot across from Wellspring on Home Road.
+- September 10th: 1:00pm drive vans to Wellspring to load supplies and prep vans with magnetic signs, radios, safety gear, in parking lot across from Wellspring on Home Road.

 For more information about volunteer opportunities and how you can help, please contact